PostHog/posthog.com/contents/blog/clickhouse-materialized-columns.md

 [![Flamegraph](../images/blog/clickhouse-materialized-columns/query-json-extract-CPU.svg)](../images/blog/clickhouse-materialized-columns/query-json-extract-CPU.svg)

-From this we can see that the clickhouse node CPU is spending most of its time parsing JSON.
+From this we can see that the ClickHouse server CPU is spending most of its time parsing JSON.

 The typical solution would be to extract $current_url to a separate column.
 This would get rid of the JSON parsing and reduce the amount of data read from disk.